 Peach County Board of Commissioners

 Voters in each of four districts elect a commissioner with the fifth commissioner being elected county-wide in the at-large post.
-The Commission Chairman is elected by the Board Members yearly at the first meeting in January.
-Terms are for four years, but staggered so the at-large post and two commissioners are elected during one election cycle and two years later the other two commissioners are elected.
+The Commission Chairman is elected by the Board Members yearly at the last Regular meeting in December.
+Terms are for four years but staggered so the at-large post and two commissioners are elected during one election cycle and two years later the other two commissioners are elected.

 The board meets on the second Tuesday of each month at 6 p.m. in the Public Meeting Room of the Peach County Commissioners Office located at 213 Persons Street in Fort Valley.
 Work sessions are scheduled and advertised as needed.
 The Board also conducts public hearings to consider zoning requests at 6:30 p.m. during regularly scheduled monthly meetings.